 It’s hard enough to deal with the process, but it is important to not become so overcome with emotion that your begin to make questionable decisions that offer you no benefits.
 The best part is that you won’t have to go through this process alone.
 We are here for you and we can help.

-Contested Divorce Complaints and Negative Emotions
+Contested Divorce Complaints & Negative Emotions

 Too many people who have filed contested divorce complaints have allowed negative emotions to control their decisions and actions at the time of the filing (and sometimes even before) and during the divorce process.
 This error in judgment, failure to control negative emotions, has probably contributed to the couple’s marital discontentment, thus, resulting in the filing of a divorce petition with the court.
-A person’s failing to control negative emotions and actions during a contested divorce can result in undesirable consequences.
+A person’s failure to control negative emotions and actions during a contested divorce can result in undesirable consequences.

-Punishing and Hurting the Other Spouse
+Punishing & Hurting The Other Spouse

 Some spouses who are actively involved in a contested divorce are so angry or upset emotionally that they want “to win the battle.”
 Their number one objective is “to hurt” their spouse—to get back at him or her.
-They want to “punish” the spouse for his or her misconducts—to make life be miserable for him or her.
+They want to “punish” the spouse for his or her misconduct—to make life be miserable for him or her.
 The result is a type of emotional blindness that causes the person to act out impulsively and to lose focus of the goal to move on with his or her life.
 Furthermore, these actions can backfire!
 The court may see this “acting out” in an unfavorable manner.
 Thus, that party who wants to make the spouse appear to be “worthless,” may find the judge will award him or her a less favorable award.

 The best way for a person to “get even” is to rely on the facts and circumstances of the case, not the emotional impulses from the heart.
 Relying on the temporary, yet immediate, satisfaction of distressing the spouse will not be beneficial to a person’s case.
 A Huntsville divorce attorney will warn his or her client about the possibility of using “spite” to win a case.
 A person does not want to make a bad impression before the judge; when that happens, the person has helped the spouse hurt him or her again.
 The goal of any person involved in a contested divorce is to make a better future for himself or herself than for the spouse.

-Giving-In for a Quick Closure
+Giving-In For A Quick Closure